Sails & Trails Summer Camp

 Qualifications:

-1.Junior Counselor Candidates must have reached their 16th birthday in the calendar year that the summer camp is being held in.
+1.Junior Instructor Candidates must have reached their 16th birthday in the calendar year that the summer camp is being held in.

 Helpful certifications: